Longreach (Qld)

 Health outcomes in Longreach are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Mortality rates and chronic condition prevalence are higher than average, with common health conditions more prevalent across both younger and older age cohorts.
-Private health cover is at approximately 53% of the total population (~1,707 people), slightly leading the average SA2 area.
-The most common medical conditions are mental health issues (7.8%) and asthma (7.5%).
-68.8% of residents report being completely clear of medical ailments, compared to 67.6% across Rest of Qld.
-Health outcomes among the working-age population are typical.
-18.6% of residents are aged 65 and over (602 people), lower than the 20.4% in Rest of Qld.
-Health outcomes among seniors are above average, with national rankings higher than those of the general population.
+Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
+Private health cover is approximately 53% of the total population (~1,690 people), leading that of the average SA2 area.
+The most common medical conditions in the area are mental health issues affecting 7.8% of residents and asthma impacting 7.5%.
+Sixty-eight point eight percent of residents declare themselves completely clear of medical ailments compared to 67.6% across Regional Qld.
+Health outcomes among the working-age population are broadly typical.
+The area has 18.4% of residents aged 65 and over (589 people), which is lower than the 20.4% in Regional Qld.
+Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health